Sergej-Popov/tremolo/README.md

 1. [Large] Provide undo and redo support for board changes.
 2. Allow items to snap to a grid for precise alignment.
-3. Controls are still affected by resizing
-4. Drawing pen tool
+3. Drawing pen tool
-5. Connectiing lines
+4. Connectiing lines
-6. Add a dark and light theme toggle for the fretboard interface.
+5. Add a dark and light theme toggle for the fretboard interface.
-7. Draw style themes
+6. Draw style themes
-8. Tool pannel
+7. Tool pannel
-9. Contextual menu panel
+8. Contextual menu panel

 ## TODO collaboration